 Communication networks, actual knowledge networks, and cognitive knowledge networks are different ways of conceptualizing the network of agents.
 Communication networks represent the degree to which individual agents interact with other agents in the network.
 Actual knowledge networks represent the actual distribution of knowledge among the network of agents.
 Cognitive knowledge networks represent individuals' perceptions of the distribution of knowledge in the network of agents.
 Knowledge networks are dynamic, in terms of both agents and linkages.
 Agents join or leave a knowledge network on the basis of tasks to be accomplished, and their levels of interests, resources and commitments.
 The links within the knowledge network are also likely to change on the basis of evolving tasks, the distribution of knowledge within the network, or changes in the agents' cognitive knowledge networks.
-New media, such as intranets, serve both as the infrastructure that sup ports the development of relations in the network and as the nodes in the network.
-In our own research, we have applied a knowledge network perspective to theories that investigate new media use in groups and organizations (Hollingshead etal., 2001; Monge and Contractor, 2001).
+New media, such as intranets, serve both as the nodes and as the infrastructure that supports the development of relations in the network and as the nodes in the network.
+In our own research, we have applied a knowledge network perspective to theories that investigate new media use in groups and organizations (Contractor and Monge, 2002; Hollingshead et al., 2002; Monge and Contractor, 2001, 2003).
 We believe there is tremendous potential for the development and extension of theories which seek to explain the development of a group's use of media as a knowledge network of human and nonhuman agents.
 The knowledge network perspective is especially well suited to test multiple theories and their contradictory or complementary influences on the evolution of the groups.
 Knowledge networks and their defining characteristics can be represented and analysed exceptionally well using techniques developed within the field of social network analysis (Wasserman and Faust, 1994).
-These techniques enable researchers to examine the dynamics of relations at multiple sites and across different levels of analysis (individual, dyads. group, organizations and industries).
-It is difficult to predict the types of configurations that groups with technology will take in the future.
-Regardless of their forms, a knowledge network perspective will allow future researchers to examine, describe and evaluate new media and organizing at the group level.
+Further, recent advances enable us to assess group processes and outcomes using multitheoretical multilevel (MTML) models (Contractor and Monge, 2003; Contractor, et al., in press; Monge and Contractor, 2003).
+These models enable researchers to use multiple theories to explain the dynamics of groups across multiple levels of analyses (individual, dyads, triads, groups).
+It is difficult to predict the diverse and unanticipated ways in which new media will configure and reconfigure the ways in which we organize in groups.
+Regardless of their forms, a knowledge network perspective offers a compelling theoretical and methodological apparatus that we will need to advance our understanding of the interrelationships between new media and organizing as groups.